jbarbourmoore/Cryptography-Exploration/README.md

 ### Elliptic Curve Digital Signature Algorithm (ECDSA)

 I implemented a version of Elliptic Curve Digital Signature Algorithm as laid out in [NIST FIPS 186-6](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-5.pdf), [NIST FIPS 186-4](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-4.pdf) and [NIST SP 800-186](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-186.pdf).
-As ECDSA does require the use of a hashing algorithm I was able to use my implementation of SHA3, after verifying the hash output matched the NIST examples in the Digital Signatures section of ("Cryptographic Standards and Guidelines")[https://csrc.nist.gov/projects/cryptographic-standards-and-guidelines/example-values].
+As ECDSA does require the use of a hashing algorithm I was able to use my implementation of SHA3, after verifying the hash output matched the NIST examples in the Digital Signatures section of ["Cryptographic Standards and Guidelines"](https://csrc.nist.gov/projects/cryptographic-standards-and-guidelines/example-values).
 The elliptic curves that I have implemented at this time follow the Weirstrass Form of y**2 = x**3 +ax +b.
 Both of the curves shown in the examples below are from [NIST FIPS 186-4](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-4.pdf) Section D.1.2 "Curves over Prime Fields".
 The sequence diagram shows the ECDSA both generating a digital signature based on the message hash, curve attributes and the private key, as well as verifying the signature using the message hash, curve attributes, and the public key.

 <img
     style="display: block; margin-left: auto; margin-right: auto; width: 100%;"